Skip to Main Content

 A Courtyard, a Pine Tree, and Taiwan's Five Peoples

-The restaurant relocated to this address in 2024, and the move appears to have sharpened the relationship between space and menu.
+The restaurant relocated to this address in 2024, and the move sharpened the relationship between space and menu.
 Eco-friendly principles govern the design choices throughout, signalling an alignment between the sourcing logic of the kitchen and the materials logic of the room.
 That coherence is worth noting at a price point of $$$, where the mid-tier tasting-menu bracket in Taipei carries genuine competition from restaurants operating one price tier above.

 The Architecture of the Menu

 Taiwan's culinary identity is rarely reduced to a single lineage in serious kitchens, and Hosu's 14-course set menu makes that plurality explicit.
-The structure follows the cuisines and techniques associated with the island's five major population groups , a framework that turns a birthday dinner or anniversary meal into something with actual historical dimension rather than a sequence of pretty plates.
+The structure follows the cuisines and techniques associated with the island's five major population groups, a framework that turns a birthday dinner or anniversary meal into something with actual historical dimension rather than a sequence of pretty plates.

 The sourcing model runs parallel to that framework: ingredients come from local mountains and coastal waters, and the menu rotates with the seasons.
 This places Hosu in the same broad category as contemporaries including EMBERS and Ban Bo, both of which treat Taiwanese ingredients as subjects in their own right rather than local colour around a European technique.
 What distinguishes the format here is the explicit five-group structure, which gives each course a cultural address that rewards guests who arrive with some knowledge of Taiwan's history and enriches those who don't.

 Interactive elements run through the meal.
 In a tasting-menu context, interactivity can tilt easily toward theatre for its own sake, but the Michelin Plate recognition earned in 2024 suggests the execution holds the balance.
-The Plate designation , awarded by Michelin inspectors to restaurants cooking to a good standard , places Hosu below the star-holding tier occupied by Taïrroir (three stars, Taiwanese/French) and logy (two stars, Modern European-Asian) while sitting clearly inside the recognized field of Taipei contemporary dining.
+The Plate designation, awarded by Michelin inspectors to restaurants cooking to a good standard, places Hosu below the star-holding tier occupied by Taïrroir (three stars, Taiwanese/French) and logy (two stars, Modern European-Asian) while sitting clearly inside the recognized field of Taipei contemporary dining.

 Occasion Dining in Taipei's Tasting-Menu Tier